Security-Onion-Solutions/securityonion-docs/VMWare-Walkthrough.rst

 #.
 Confirm changes and click "Install Now".
 #.
 From the "Where are you?" prompt, select your time zone and click
    "Continue".
 #.
-Drag the window to the left (Ubuntu 14.04 bug), and click "Continue".
+Drag the window to the left (Ubuntu installer bug), and click "Continue".
 #.
 Enter your name.
 #.
 Enter your computer’s name.
 #.
 Select a username and enter a password.